 According to CEJU, the 69 judges attended five video-conference classes from 31 May to 15 June 2022 – a total of ten hours – led by three male instructors.
 One of them, the central authority for MEC’s International Legal Cooperation, Daniel Trecca, has officially stated on behalf of Uruguay that its GBV law does not apply to the Hague Convention.

 This was indicated in the treaty’s National periodic questionnaire, published in January 2023.
 Each country’s central authority is in charge of filling it out for the Hague Conference on Private International Law (HCCH).
-Provided with no explanation, HCCH was informed that the rule adopted in Uruguay after the last review can only apply to restitutions involving non-signatory countries (where cases are not normally registered).
+Provided with no explanation, HCCH was informed that the rule adopted in Uruguay after the 7th review can only apply to repatriations involving non-signatory countries (where cases are not normally registered).

 The total authority

-In over half the countries of the world, around 3,000 children who travel to another country each year without permission of both parents, are considered victims of international child abduction by the ‘taking’ parent.
-The 1980 Hague Convention enables the country of origin to request a child’s prompt return to their ‘habitual residence’.
-The implementation of this Convention has resulted in an average of six mothers a day being accused of abducting their own children 94% of whom have custody and take care of the child or children on a daily basis.
+In over half the countries of the world, almost 3,000 children who travel to another country each year are considered victims of international child abduction by one parent, the mother in 75% of the cases.
+The 1980 Hague Convention enables the other parent to request children’s prompt return to their country of origin.
+As a result, an average of six mothers a day are accused of abducting their own children – 94% of whom have custody and take care of them on a daily basis.
 This means one woman every four hours.
 All foreigners.

 Countries’ focal points of direct communication with each other to process return requests are called the “central authority” under the Hague Convention.
-Restitutions (returns) are requested when a child is abroad with one parent against the will of the other, who files the case.
 In Argentina, for example, the central authority operates in the Ministry of Foreign Affairs, while in Brazil it runs within the Ministry of Justice and, in Uruguay, in MEC’s Department of Constitutional and Legal Affairs.

 Throughout the National questionnaire, the Uruguayan central authority also reported holding regular seminars about the 1980 and 1996 Hague Conventions for “related authorities” in the country.
 Furthermore, beyond providing them with guidance, MEC’s director has “free access” to court proceedings, and must be notified so as to “attend hearings whenever there’s one”.
 Although it is not one of the attributions defined in detail by Article 7 from the 1980 Hague Convention and its 1989 Inter-American counterpart, this power has been granted by Article 10 in Law 18.895 (from 2012), which regulates both treaties in the country.